Prospective Cooperative Education Students

 - Lastly, you need to get a job.
 You need to start the school year with a job.
 If you would like to change your job throughout the school year, the Pathways Coordinator will assist you with this change.

 Who do I go to for questions?
-Please see Mrs. Hackman in room 1007 or send her an email @ email@example.com for more information.
+Please see Mrs. Hackman in the Career Center or send her an email @ email@example.com for more information.